Financial Aid Office

 - Joining the military, Peace Corps, or VISTA

 How many hours is my financial aid based on?

-Financial aid amounts on your MyMotlow online account are based on you being full time (12 hours or more).
-If you plan to take less hours than that, the amount of your awards may change.
+Financial aid amounts on your MyMotlow online account are based on full time enrollment (12 hours or more).
+If you plan to take less than 12 hours, the amount of your awards may change.

 What happens after I review my awards on MyMotlow?